 5. Quality of hire

 Quality of hire, often measured by someone’s performance rating, gives an indicator of first-year performance of a candidate.
 Candidates who receive high-performance ratings are indicative of hiring success while the opposite holds true for candidates with low-performance ratings.
 Low first-year performance ratings are indicative of bad hires.
 A single bad hire can cost a company tens of thousands of dollars in both direct and indirect costs.
+To read more about how to assess these costs, check out our article on HR costing.

 When combined with the channel through which the candidate was sourced, you can measure sourcing channel quality (see recruiting metric no. 17).